Skip to Content

 5. Roast!
 For a little over an hour.
 Your spatchcocked, roasted tandoori chicken is done when an instant-read thermometer inserted into the thickest part of the thigh (but not touching bone) reads 165° F.

-What To Serve With Tandoori Chicken.
+What To Serve With Tandoori Chicken

 So, Are You Convinced?

-Roasted Tandoori Chicken
+Tandoori Chicken Recipe

 • Serves: 6